What To Plant In March

 7. Onions

 ONIONS: “Long Day”=Zone 6 and colder areas.
 “Short Day”=Zone 7 and warmer.
 “Day Neutral”=they can grow anywhere but perform better in zones 5 and 6.
-Consistent soil moisture and good fertilizer is key to growing the best onions.
+Consistent soil moisture and good fertilizer are key to growing the best onions.

 pH level for Onions: 5.5-6.5